pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - Buy 6 repels and 3 paralyz heals (buy 4 Paralyz Heals if you fought gentleman)

 Cut Menu:
-- Slot 5 - Teach Bubblebeam (TM11) in slot 4 over BB
+- Slot 5 - Teach Bubblebeam (TM11) in slot 4 over Poison Sting
 - (only if you fought the Gentleman use Slot 7 - Rare Candy)
 - Slot 6 - Teach Cut (HM01) to Paras
 - Up 1 - Teach Dig (TM28) to Paras